About Audience Signals Performance Max: Google Ads Help - The Real Explanation

 Step 2 — Evaluate First‑Party Data Quality

 Bad data poisons the system.
-If your customer lists are outdated, incomplete, or inflated with low value users, the machine will optimize toward the wrong people.
+If your customer lists (such as a customer match list, which is a key type of first-party data) are outdated, incomplete, or inflated with low value users, the machine will optimize toward the wrong people.
 First‑party data is the strongest signal you have and the easiest to misuse if you just upload any old list.

 Step 3 — Map Signals to Actual Business Economics